vssense/Compiler/ReadMe.md

 > - Also you have to use block's operators in each while and if/else statement
 > - Two variable types - int64_t and int64_t arrays
 > - You can use []operator to any of your variable - you can interpret it as a pointer
-> - You can use pointer arithmetic - but do not forget that arrays are going backwards
+> - You can use pointer arithmetic - but do not forget that arrays are going backwards (kol predkami zapovedano vnochno debajit)
 > - You must have "**main**" function - it will be called first
 > - You have to finish each statement with semicolon
 >
 >#### Some std functions :
 >
->1. govoru(a) - prints a
+> 1. govoru(a) - prints a
->2. a = nepravdoi() - takes a from stdin (you must finish your input with \n)
+> 2. a = nepravdoi() - takes a from stdin (you must finish your input with \n)

 ##### Now some examples
+> P.S.: [example](https://github.com/vssense/Compiler/blob/master/examples/sort.txt) using BUSURMANSIY LANGUAGE

 ###### factorial :
 ```